 The NICHD also has a focus on the genetics of hypoparathyroidism, although the illness is rarely inherited.
 Researchers continue to investigate new treatment options for aiding youngsters born with parathyroid problems, such as thymus transplantation, with and without synthetic hormones.

-Ultimately, the NICHD’s various research efforts related to hypoparathyroidism are designed to make treatment easier (especially to enhance youngsters’ independence), to create optimal self-support (thus minimizing doctor/hospital visits), and to duplicate natural parathyroid function.
-The aim of the research on duplicating natural function is to negate patients’ risks of developing high blood calcium levels and kidney damage.
-These are the potential side effects of the only current treatment: extensive use of calcium and vitamin D supplements.
+The Institute’s various research efforts related to hypoparathyroidism are designed to make treatment easier (especially for children) to minimize doctor and hospital visits.
+Research also aims to duplicate natural parathyroid function to negate patients’ risks of developing high blood calcium levels and kidney damage from conventional treatments.